artemkv/frontend_guidelines/README.md

 This is why React is suggesting [lifting state up](https://react.dev/learn/sharing-state-between-components).
 I find this confusing, as in my opinion, it suggests that the local state should be a default.

-I would rather advocate for having **all the state on top by default**, and exceptionally pushing state down, when it's really needed (e.g. when parts of the application UI are truly independent and can be seen as separate application; the rule of thumb: if you can imagine it as a separate frame, then it can be a new state root).
+I would rather advocate for having **all the state on top by default**, and exceptionally pushing the state down, when it's really needed (e.g. when parts of the application UI are truly independent and can be seen as separate application; the rule of thumb: if you can imagine it as a separate frame, then it can be a new state root; see also: ephemeral state).

+#### Ephemeral state

+Some of your component state can be seen as ephemeral, i.e. truly belonging only a single component.
+Examples of such state are: text, as you are typing it inside of a form input field, until "submit" button is clicked.
+Another example: grid view sorting.
+Keeping this state at the top sometimes does feel unnecessary.

+If you truly believe you have encountered one of those situations, it's up to you to make the decision to exceptionally push the state down.

 ### Note on state complexity